levythu/Gurgling/README.md

 Creates and returns one default router with `mountpoint="/"`.
 It differs from `ARouter` in that its returned router supports regexp rule.
 Of course, this leads to longer time to match.
 Thus, for non-regexp use, create router with `ARouter()` instead.

 #### `func (Router)Launch(addr string) error`
-Invokes `net/http` to launch the server at `addr`.
+Invokes `net/http` to launch the HTTP server at `addr`.
 This function is supposed to keep running unless an error is encountered.

+#### `func (Router)Launch(addr string, certFile, keyFile string) error`
+Invokes `net/http` to launch the HTTPS server at `addr`. `certFile` and `keyFile` are the filepaths of certificate and private key file required.

+#### `func (Router)Launch([certFile, keyFile string, [setAHTTPRedirector bool]]) error`
+If all the parameters are omitted, a HTTP server is launched at port 80.
+If `certFile` and `keyFile` are given, a HTTPS server is launched at port 443.
+When `setAHTTPRedirector` is given and set to `true`, a HTTP server is also launched at port 80 automatically to redirect all http traffic to https.

 #### `func (Router)Use([mountpoint string], processor Tout) Router`
 Mounts a mountable to the router at mountpoint.
 Mountpoint must start with `/`.
 Create a router with matcher `RegexpMatcher` could make regexp supported, but **DO NOT** use first-char or last-char matcher (`^` or `$`).
 It will try to match the mountpoint by prefix.